 Disables the automatic timestep control.
-The timestep is fixed at the value given in the TIME [246] section.
+The timestep is fixed at the value given in the TIME between Section.
 (In most cases, this is not advisable, as it is difficult to choose a single timestep value that is both accurate and efficient over the entire time range of a problem.
-Consider modifying the ERRLIM [188] control instead.)
+Consider modifying the ERRLIM control instead.)
+A warning will be issued if the step error is large enough to cause inaccuracies.
+See also CHECK_STEPERROR.